Soft Boiled Egg

 Pro Tips

-- Keep eggs in original carton to prevent odor absorption and moisture loss
+- Keep eggs in their original carton to prevent odor absorption

-- Do not wash eggs before storage as this removes protective bloom
+- Do not wash eggs before storage as this removes the protective cuticle

 Origin & Heritage